spsforks/SCons-scons-wiki/DeveloperGuide/TestingMethodology.md

 ## Running Tests

 The standard set of SCons tests are run from the top-level source directory by the `runtest.py` script.
-There is a `--qmtest` option that checks whether the `QMTest` package is installed on your system.
-If it can be found, then the `runtest.py` script will use it to carry out the tests.

 Help is available through the `-h` option: